somerandomsequence/csci-4831-7000-dsp/recitations/temperature.md

 Before we dig into the modeling portion, one key difference between time series data and other data is the autocorrelation.
 Due to this, creating a testing and training set will not be created through random sampling.
 Sampling randomly would allow information to leak into your testing set and provide invalid model results.
 You will want to split data based on portions of time and forecast for the next time step(s).

+For the modeling piece of this recitation, we will be exploring a Long-short term memory (LSTM) model.
+An LSTM is a Recurrent Neural Network (RNN) and considers the past observations.
+This is particularly helpful in scenarios where the future is determined in part by the past.
+Time series data is one application for LSTMs.
+We will be exploring Keras within this recitation, which is a part of Tensorflow.

 Throughout this tutorial on LSTM, we will be using pieces from this [tutorial](https://blogs.rstudio.com/tensorflow/posts/2018-06-25-sunspots-lstm/) by RStudio.
 There will be modifications, so be sure to follow along with the steps listed here and not the steps in the blog.
 If you'd like a deeper dive into LSTM, I would suggest reviewing this blog post in more detail.

 Packages:<br>
 Make sure you run install_keras() if you are working in R instead of the typical install.packages().
+This will allow for the keras package as well as the Tensorflow backend to be installed.
+You can find more information about the installation [here] (https://keras.rstudio.com/index.html).

-Also, bring in recipes, dplyr, tibble, tibbletime, and ggplot2.
+Also, install the packages: recipes, dplyr, tibble, tibbletime, and ggplot2.

-**Q5:** Transforming the data for modeling:<br>
+**Q5:** Transforming the data for modeling: We will need to do some additional data transforming before training a LSTM model.<br>
-a.
-Create three columns: date as Date type, temperature as a numeric value, and a sequential id after sorted by Date ([seq.int](https://www.rdocumentation.org/packages/base/versions/3.6.1/topics/seq)) to help quickly verify set lengths throughout this process <br>
+**a.** We will want to make sure we have a dataframe created with these three columns: date as Date type, temperature as a numeric value, and a sequential id after sorted by Date ([seq.int](https://www.rdocumentation.org/packages/base/versions/3.6.1/topics/seq)) to help quickly verify set lengths throughout this process <br>
-b.
-Split data into a training and validation set (we will address the test set later) by just using the indexes of the dataframe (About 2/3 of the data for training and 1/3 for testing is a place to start)<br>
+**b.** Split data into a training and validation set (we will address the test set later) by just using the indexes of the dataframe.
+Using about 2/3 of the data for training and 1/3 for testing is a reasonable place to start.<br>
-c.
-Bind the training and validation set together with a key and set the index to be the date<br>
+**c.** Bind the training and validation set together with a key and set the index to be the date<br>

 Assuming the_date is the Date type of dates, the code for part c may look something like this:
 {% highlight r %}